Innovation Fund

 To access this stream, all requested infrastructure must be housed in and managed by a core facility.

-Consult the call for proposals for more on these three streams, including tailored assessment criteria, changes to eligibility and envelope exemptions.
+Consult the call for proposals for more on these three streams, including tailored assessment criteria, eligibility and envelope exemptions.

 Eligible infrastructure projects